psu-arts-arch-3/art-203/unit-3/lesson-6/media-and-copyright.md

 ### Copyright

-According to the [United States Constitution](https://en.wikipedia.org/wiki/Copyright_Clause), the government has the power "_To promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries."_
+According to the [United States Constitution](https://en.wikipedia.org/wiki/Copyright_Clause), the government has the power “_To promote the Progress of Science and useful Arts, by securing for limited Times to Authors and Inventors the exclusive Right to their respective Writings and Discoveries.”_

 **Translation:** Authors and inventors \(and designers\) have exclusive ownership of anything they make for a limited time.